-In today’s information driven world, how you do business matters as much as the business you do as Ikea the iconic Swedish furniture retailer has just found out.
-Its green credentials have been dealt a massive blow, as it failure to support sustainability in its products leaves customers questioning its real values as a business.
+In today’s information driven world, how you do business matters as much as the business you do, as Ikea the iconic Swedish furniture retailer has just found out.
+Ikea’s green credentials have been dealt a massive blow in consumer’s minds.
+Ikea’s failure to support sustainability in its products leaves customers questioning its real values as a business.

 Ikea only 16% sustainable wood

 Ikea’s failure to achieve its own most modest target of 30% of its wood products to be from certified sustainable wood, will damage it its credibility heavily with its key audiences.
-The fact that it only hit 16%, has a massive blow on the values it professes as promoting sustainably sourced materials and to its environmental positioning, compared with Homebase (78%) and B&Q (77%), which won the best green award 2010.
+The fact that it only hit 16%, has a massive blow on the values it professes as promoting sustainably sourced materials and to its environmental positioning.
+Compare that with Homebase (78%) and B&Q (77%), which won the best green award 2010.

 Ikea’s staff not telling the truth

-This corporate failure was made worse by staff telling customers in store that its products are from sustainable sources, when they are from illegal logging in places such as Russia.
-This insatiable drive for growth, which so often undermines trusted names, may damage the Swedish brand’s position as the leader in the flat pack market significantly, as it will now undergo microscopic environmental and customer scrutiny.
+This corporate failure was made worse by staff telling customers in store that its products are from sustainable sources.
+When in fact they are from illegal logging in places such as Russia.
+This insatiable drive for growth, which so often undermines trusted names, may damage the Swedish brand’s position as the leader in the flat pack market significantly.
+This expose means that Ikea will now undergo microscopic environmental and customer scrutiny.

 Ikea’s soft “long term” aspirational statements on their website with links to the Rainforest Alliance are unlikely to be seen as enough in the modern world where green wash marketing such as this are quickly exposed and penalised.
 When the spotlight of the green world is turned on, it is difficult to hide in the shade.